nimshan-isuranga/nimshan-isuranga/README.md

 - 👋 Hi, I’m @nimshan-isuranga
-- 👀 I’m interested in Web Develping and Digital System Design and ML
+- 👀 I’m interested in ML/AI
 - 🌱 I’m currently learning MERN Stack and ML and Deep Learning and Verilog
 - 💞️ I’m looking to collaborate on Web development projects AI projects
 - 📫 How to reach me nimshanisuranga@gmail.com